aquasecurity/kube-hunter/README.md

    ```

 * When runing with `--pod` flag, kube-hunter uses the service account token [mounted inside the pod](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/) to authenticate to services it finds during the hunt.
-  * `--service-account-token` flag takes priority when running as a pod
+  * if specified, `--service-account-token` flag takes priority when running as a pod

 ### Active Hunting